-&lt;sup>5 Attribution for Performance was used as a measure of the relative size of each PPS to normalize the administrative spending across all 25 PPS.
+5 Attribution for Performance was used as a measure of the relative size of each PPS to normalize the administrative spending across all 25 PPS.

-&lt;sup>6 The Attribution for Performance figures were based on the data included on the individual PPS pages on the NY DSRIP website.
+6 The Attribution for Performance figures were based on the data included on the individual PPS pages on the NY DSRIP website.

-Cultural Competency Assessment Scale (CCAS).
+The Care Compass Network PPS approach to Cultural Competency and Health Literacy (CCHL) was informed by their Community Needs Assessment (CNA).
+Additionally, the PPS states an intent to use census and other publicly available data, as well as a Nathan Kline Institute (NKI) Cultural Competency Assessment Scale (CCAS).
 Altogether, this approach is intended to baseline its CCHL and measure, monitor, and manage CCHL for the duration of DSRIP.
 They intend to conduct the CCAS annually.